Hanka Paldum: Marriages and children

-Paldum's first marriage was to Muradif Brkić, director of the record label Sarajevo Disk.
+Paldum's first marriage was to Muradif Brkić (nicknamed Mufta), director of the record label Sarajevo Disk.
 Their 1976 wedding took place in his hometown Duvno.
 Paldum had two children with Brkić: daughter Minela (born 1981) and son Mirzad (born 1985).
 She was pronounced clinically dead while giving birth to Mirzad, but survived.
+Paldum's ex-husband Muradif Brkić died 26 May 2024 of a stroke, aged 76.

 Paldum's son Mirzad has had several brushes with the law.
 In 2006, he ran into a pedestrian while on his motorcycle; on 26 February 2011, he was injured during a shooting in Sarajevo; and on 14 January 2014, three women were heavily injured when he ran them over while under the influence of amphetamines.
 Paldum sent him to a drug rehabilitation center in Germany.
 In November 2014, he was arrested after police found a pistol and heroin in his possession.
 Paldum kicked him out of her house after this incident saying that her "soul hurted" but she had no other options.
 On 7 September 2021, Mirzad got arrested by Neum Police officers for attempting to rape a female tourist.
 Since then he has been sent to Mostar.